godbout/alfred-airplay/README.md

 ---

+# BIG SUR NO NO

+Sorry, this Workflow will work up to Catalina only.
+Apple made big changes to the menu bar system with Big Sur, and basically another script would have to be written (and researched properly) to make it work with it.
+Free free to fork or PR or cry hard.

 # WHAT IS THAT

 Rather than clicking the menu bar and and choosing your display and blah blah blah, just open [Alfred](https://www.alfredapp.com/), type *aps*, choose your display and KABOOM!!!
 Your display is extended to your AirPlay device.